 Maybe I’m a little bit unlucky, but this issue is bothering many users just like you and me.
 And usually, this error message occurs in the Safari browser in MacBooks & macOS Computers.

 The websites are becoming more secured day by day.
 They are being protected with encryption and other security protocols.
-However, not only are websites becoming secure, but even the web browsers are implementing various ways to become secure.
-There are a lot of shady sites on the internet that intend to steal your data and having a secured browser its utmost importance.
+However, websites are becoming secure, but even web browsers are implementing various ways to become safe.
+There are a lot of shady sites on the internet that intend to steal your data, and having a secured browser its utmost importance.

 Apple Safari is a very secure platform, and it keeps you protected from all the websites that can harm you.
-Whenever you try to visit a website that is not protected by HTTPS protocol, safari will display an error message “This connection is not private.”
+Whenever you try to visit a website not protected by HTTPS protocol, Safari will display an error message “This connection is not private.”

 Hackers who want to steal other people’s personal information can’t just look into the website’s server database for information.
 Therefore, they usually impersonate popular websites and trick you into visiting phishing sites, so you give all the personal data there.

 However, Safari is perfect for recognizing such impersonating websites.
-It easily identifies the unsecured site and roadblocks you from visiting them.
+It quickly identifies the unsecured site and roadblocks you from visiting them.

 Fix “This Connection Is Not Private” in Safari